 There is a University-wide expectation that any department or unit that owns a degree/major or certificate maintain accurate advisor assignments for students declared in the program(s).
-We can help advising units across campus when they need to make changes to assigned advisors for a large number of students.
+In certain scenarios, we can help advising units across campus when they need to make changes to assigned advisors for a large number of students.
 Typically this is needed when an advisor changes job roles or leaves the unit.

 With appropriate security access in SIS, units can change advisor assignments one student at a time.
 The tools available to the Office of the Registrar allow us to apply a particular change to a batch of students at one time.